Calvineng72/Authority-Measure/README.md

 This respository is built upon the research paper titled ["Unsupervised Extraction of Workplace Rights and Duties from Collective Bargaining Agreements"](https://www.research-collection.ethz.ch/handle/20.500.11850/473199.1) by Elliot Ash, Jeff Jacobs, Bentley MacLeod, Suresh Naidu, and Dominik Stammbach.
 The original code base can be found [here](https://github.com/dominiksinsaarland/labor-contracts).
 The pipeline is adapted for Brazilian collective bargaining agreements with modifications to the parsing algorithm and dictionaries to accomodate the Portuguese language.

 The repository covers the following:
+* Cleaning Documents (Sample Code)
 * Parsing Documents in Portuguese
 * Computing Authority Scores on Statement Level
-* Aggregating authority scores on Contract Level
+* Aggregating Authority Scores on Contract Level

 The main output of the pipeline is the file $output_directory/05_aggregated.csv, which contains information for each document on the number of obligations, permissions, entitlements, and constraints for each agent type.
+The pipeline may be run with each document as an observation, or with each clause as an observation, whereby the '--clause' flag is used to specify the latter.

+Within this repository are sample Jupyter notebooks used to clean collective bargaining agreements by document and by clause.
+Please note that minor adjustments may be necessary for the pipeline to function properly when used with different document formats.

 ## Getting Started